 Near my B&B there was a street lined with funeral homes.
 They don't actually have funerals here, but rather it's a place where grieving families can pick out a coffin and make arrangements.
 Apparently the funeral business is big in Sicily.
 These funeral offices are literally open 24 hours, someone sitting behind a desk just waiting to get the call.

 It's a small neighborhood with narrow streets.
 It actually had a very calm, almost peaceful feel away from the noisy main streets of Catania.
 It was clean and there was a lot of art painted on the walls and doors.
 And yes, there were transvestite prostitutes hanging out in front of their little apartments trying to get your attention.
-I had a fake boob flashed at me, which was slightly traumatizing.
+I even had a fake boob flashed at me.
 The ladies interacted with each other as if they were all one big family, looking out for one another.
 I asked one of the ladies if I could take her picture and offered her 15 euro.
 She insisted on 30, so I agreed.
 This whole interaction was translated by a man of African descent who happened to be walking by and spoke Italian and broken English.
 I had just a couple minutes to get a few shots.
 Her name was Tatiana, and she was impeccably made up but seemed sad.
 When I was done the man kept standing around, and I realized he wanted a cut for his translation services.
 He said he also wanted 30 euro, of course I said "no way!"
 But I did end up giving him a couple euro to avoid any issues.

 Catania was everything and more I had hoped for, now it was time to head for the hills.

 I needed to rent a car to go explore the hill towns and Rob and Cristina had a great resource - a local guy with his own company, not one of the major rental chains.
 Cristina called him and made all the arrangements for me.
 He even brought the car to the B&B which was a huge time saver.